 The 2023 competition is grander and larger, with 2 rounds.
 The theme is “Thirsty for Packaging”, and young designers aged 15 and above will compete in Round 1 before facing off against top designers’ submissions in Round 2.

 Prizes: 1st place = Up to EUR 5,000 (SGD 7,143), 2nd place = EUR 3,000 (SGD 4,286), 3rd place = EUR 2,000 (SGD 2,857), other special prizes such as a paid internship at Model Group

 Open to: High school (includes college) students, university students, designers

-Organized by: ZEISS and the World Photography Organisation
+Organized by: World Photography Organisation

 Asia Young Designer Award (AYDA)*